 In 2020, Sri Lanka imported (both state and private sector) foreign fertilizers worth $259 million, representing 1.6 percent of the country’s total imports by value according to Central Bank statistics.
 Sources indicate that the 2021 import bill could potentially total in the range of $300-$400 million given current international prices.
 By limiting and/or banning costly foreign exchange draining fertilizer and agrochemical imports, the Sri Lankan government aims to generate significant import cost savings.

-But, Professor Buddhi Marambe, a former Dean of Agriculture Faculty at University of Peradeniya in recent newspaper articles has warned that an overnight shift to organic fertilizer could lead to crop declines that in turn cause huge food shortages within months.
+But, Professor Buddhi Marambe, a former Dean of Agriculture Faculty at the University of Peradeniya in recent newspaper articles has warned that an overnight shift to organic fertilizer could lead to crop declines that in turn cause huge food shortages within months.
 “We have spoken based on science.
 Without going for evidence-based decisions, nothing will go right,” he argues, refuting claims by the government that they are being manipulated.
 “Food security is national security,” he stresses, adding, “we must have sustainable policies to ensure food security because there is no point relying on food imports from outside”.

 Rice Farmers’ Grievances

 Some rural farmers have already decided not to cultivate Sri Lanka’s staple rice in the ongoing ‘Maha’ or next ‘Yala’ cultivation seasons, because of the government’s failure to supply necessary fertilizers.
 Farmers here are deeply unhappy at the sudden banning of the import of chemical fertilizer.
 They mainly cultivate paddy, low country vegetables, cereals, grains, and onions.
-However, in this ‘Maha’ seasons, they could not use chemical fertilizer, If the government promised to supply required organic fertilizer, farmers say they didn’t receive it at the correct time.
+However, in this ‘Maha’ season, they could not use chemical fertilizer, If the government promised to supply the required organic fertilizer, farmers say they didn’t receive it at the correct time.

 Rice farmers have thus used different fertilizer that is normally used for tea, cinnamon, and coconut.
 They say this season’s rice harvest is very disappointing with resulting low incomes.

-Piyarathna says that farmers in the Polonnaruwa area have complained that the compost they have received is of inferior quality with most of the purchased compost having debris, seeds, and stones.
+Piyarathna says that farmers in the Polonnaruwa area have complained that the compost they have received is of inferior quality with most of the purchased compost having debris, seeds and stones.

 M.G.
-Dayawathi Chairman of Kalukele People’s company said that banning of chemical fertilizer has affected their company’s micro finance system too.
+Dayawathi Chairman of Kalukele People’s company said that banning of chemical fertilizer has affected their company’s microfinance system too.
 “We have given more than 52 lakhs (5.2 million) of cultivation loans to 75 farmers for this Maha season.
-Unfortunately, farmers would not make the expected income and they are not in position to repay loans,” she told IDN.
-“Moreover, farmers mortgage their gold and their vehicles to purchase chemical fertilizer in the black market.
+Unfortunately, farmers would not make the expected income and they are not in position to repay loans” she told IDN “Moreover, farmers mortgage their gold and their vehicles to purchase chemical fertilizer in the black market.
 They are trapped in a loan cycle.
-Government cannot expect livelihood improvement (among farmers) with this kind of unplanned program.”
+Government cannot expect livelihood improvement (among farmers) with this kind of unplanned program”.
 [IDN-InDepthNews — 09 February 2021].